w-digital-scanner/w12scan/README.md

 * Scanning
     * Use masscan，nmap，wappalyzer，w11scan
 * Easy to distribute
     * This is taken into account in the design of the program architecture.
 It is very easy to distribute and run the scan terminal directly on another machine.
-It also can be distributed based on docker, celery service.[Deployment](./doc/deployment.md)
+It also can be distributed based on docker, celery service.

 ## Installation
 Quickly build an environment with docker